-Allocation tables in NonprofitCore require three different pieces of information to be functional:
+Allocation tables require three pieces of information:

-- A name
+- A name.

-- The services associated with the allocation table
+- The services associated with the allocation table.

-- The percentage of the expense to allocate to each service on the table
+- The percentage of the expense to allocate to each service on the table.

 Allocation Table Use Cases